 - You will receive funding to support the extra time off that your new teachers need in their second year of induction.

 - It will supplement your school’s existing programme of staff support and development.

-Our programme Alongside our lead academic partner, the University of Birmingham, we have created a unique programme for Early Career Teachers that provides seamless transition and development from their Initial Teacher Training.
+Alongside our lead academic partner, the University of Birmingham, we have created a unique programme for early career teachers that provides seamless transition and development from their initial teacher training.
 We’ll provide development opportunities that ensure your teachers walk back into the classroom with practical skills, experiences, and insight to enhance teaching and learning and to make a positive impact on children and young people.

-Your Early Career Techers will focus on five core areas of professional development:
+Your early career teachers will focus on five core areas of professional development: